Brett Kirk: Personal life

-In 2008, Kirk was given the honour of meeting with the Dalai Lama during his Australian tour in which he presented the Dalai Lama with a signed Swans guernsey.
-Kirk is known as a practicing Buddhist and has a tattoo of a Buddhist symbol on his back.
+In 2008, Kirk met with the Dalai Lama during his Australian tour in which he presented the Dalai Lama with a signed Swans guernsey.
+Kirk is known as a practising Buddhist and has a tattoo of a Buddhist symbol on his back.
 When the young Swan Dan Hannebery seemed anxious, Kirk recommended that he do some meditation and read The Power of Now and A New Earth by Eckhart Tolle.

+In November 2023, Kirk's son, Indhi, was rookie-drafted by the Sydney Swans.